IndrajeetPatil/codeswitchR/README.md

-Not all of the packages mentioned below can help you *fully* learn a new programming language, but the idea is to have a starting point that is **familiar** and **comfortable**, which would hopefully minimize the changes that you just give up in the early phase when the learning curve is steep.
+Not all of the packages mentioned below can help you *fully* learn a new programming language, but the idea is to have a starting point that is **familiar** and **comfortable**, which would hopefully minimize the chances that you just give up in the early phase when the learning curve is steep.

 | What you know  | What you would like to learn | Translator 📦                                                                                              | Examples                                                 |